rust-lang/reference/src/attributes.md

   - [`no_implicit_prelude`] — Disables prelude lookups within a module.
 - Modules
   - [`path`] — Specifies the filename for a module.
+- Limits
+  - [`recursion_limit`] — Sets the maximum recursion limit for certain compile-time operations.
 - Runtime
   - [`panic_handler`] — Sets the function to handle panics.
   - [`global_allocator`] — Sets the global memory allocator.
   - [`windows_subsystem`] — Specifies the windows subsystem to link with.
+- Features
+  - `feature` — Used to enable unstable or experimental compiler features.
+See [The Unstable Book] for features implemented in `rustc`.

 [Doc comments]: comments.html#doc-comments
 [ECMA-334]: https://www.ecma-international.org/publications/standards/Ecma-334.htm